-We consent to the incorporation by reference in this Registration Statement of Senesco Technologies Inc. ("the Company") on Form S-3 of our report dated August 13, 2001, appearing in the Company's Annual Report on Form 10-KSB for the year ended June 30, 2001 and to the reference to us under the heading "Experts" in the Prospectus, which is part of this Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement on Form S-3 of Senesco Technologies Inc. ("the Company") of our report dated August 13, 2001, appearing in the Company's Annual Report on Form 10-KSB for the year ended June 30, 2001 and to the reference to us under the heading "Experts" in the Prospectus, which is part of this Registration Statement.

-/s/ Goldstein Golub Kessler LLP
+/s/ Goldstein Golub Kessler